embaldridge/grant-proposals/Postdoc-proposal.md

 I want to continue to improve my scientific programming skills.

 ##Broader impacts
+7)a separate section within the narrative, a discussion of the broader impacts of the proposed activities.
 <!--Inadequacy of current efforts to include chronically ill researchers.-->
 A chronically ill researcher is working with less energy, and less physical capacity than an able bodied scientist.
 While dealing with a failing body, a scientist should not also have to fight the numerous institutional barriers to remaining an active participant in science.
 Having to self-advocate for access robs the researchers of valuable and limited time and energy that he/she could use to be actually doing science.
 Many workshops/conferences lack any accessibility information, and the accessibility information that is available is often restricted to the more traditionally visible disability (vision/hearing impairment, mobility restrictions) and buried on the organizational website, rather than being provided in the announcement.
 Providing remote access/attendance is a way that chronically ill/ disabled scientists can attend workshops and conferences that allow them to remain current on cutting edge research and techniques in their field.